Why you can’t stop nitpicking your partner

 Before I healed my trauma, I constantly picked on him and I wasn’t able to make it stop.
 This was one of the biggest reasons why he broke up with me early in our relationship.

 My client Cameron struggled with the same exact pattern.
-Every day, she would wake up, look over at her husband and roll her eyes.
+Every day, when she woke up, she looked over at her husband and rolled her eyes.
 She huffed & puffed as she got out of bed.
 She woke up with such irritable energy and immediately started picking on all of his flaws.

 “He’s so lazy.”